MSaiKiran9/QuestApp/README.md

 ## **Further Works**:
 1. Refactoring balance .
-2. Can think about setting up a server between firebase server and client to handle whether users verified mail or not (this is currently implemented with useEffect internally!)
+2. Setting up a server between firebase server and client to handle whether users mail verification on server . (this is currently implemented with useEffect internally!)
 (Also the server will handle the quiz submissions if implemented etc ...)
-4. Can add quiz re-edit functionality , for the user who created it (in profile section) .
+4. Can add quiz re-edit & delete functionality , for the user who created it (in profile section) .
 5. Please add any other functionalities that might be good (in issues).

 if (( Any queries ) || ( Suggestions )) => ping me :)